David J. Hayes: U.S. Department of the Interior

 From 2009 to July 2013, he was the Deputy Secretary and CEO of the United States Department of the Interior in the Obama administration.
 His nomination was confirmed by unanimous consent on May 20, 2009 by the United States Senate and he took office on May 22, 2009.
 Hayes’ confirmation was delayed, and subject to a cloture vote, based on then-Senator Bob Bennett’s objections to Secretary Salazar's cancellation of an oil and gas lease sale in Utah.
 During his tenure as Deputy Secretary, Hayes facilitated the development of major renewable energy projects by helping to institute permitting reforms and introducing landscape-scale planning for solar projects on public lands and wind projects in offshore waters.
 He oversaw the establishment of a network of climate science and regional cooperatives to address climate change impacts on resources; managed the day-to-day response to the Gulf Oil spill; negotiated a resolution of the Cobell Indian trust fund litigation and oversaw the settlement of several Indian water rights settlements; and was the point person for the Administration on water issues in California and energy issues in Alaska.
 After helping to develop the Administration's response to the African wildlife trafficking crisis, the President appointed Hayes to the White House Advisory Council on Wildlife Trafficking.

-Hayes now serves in the Biden administration as Special Assistant to the President for Climate Policy.
+Hayes served in Biden administration as Special Assistant to the President for Climate Policy from January, 2021 until October, 2022.

 Non-profit work

 Active in the non-profit field, Hayes is the former chairman of the board of the non-partisan Environmental Law Institute.
-He also served as the Vice-Chairman of the national conservation group, American Rivers, and was a board member of RESOLVE, a non-profit that focuses on problem-solving in the energy and environmental fields.
+He also served as the vice-chairman of the national conservation group, American Rivers, and was a board member of RESOLVE, a non-profit that focuses on problem-solving in the energy and environmental fields.
 Hayes is a currently a member of the board of directors for the Coalition for Green Capital and the Advisory Council of Stanford's Bill Lane Center for the American West.